vihaanvajpeyi/A-Nonlinear-Relationship-in-LLM-Proposer-Verifier-Synergy/README.md

 This project tests that assumption directly, and largely finds it wanting.

-Using 15 small, open-weight language models (0.5B–9B parameters) run entirely on local hardware, every model was paired with every other model as both proposer and verifier — all 210 ordered pairings, across 100 math and coding questions, for 21,000 total collaboration trials.
-This is a full census of the pairing space, not a sampled subset.
+Using 15 small, open-weight language models (0.5B–9B parameters) run entirely on local hardware, every model was paired with every other model as both proposer and verifier: all 210 ordered pairings, across 100 math and coding questions, for 21,000 total collaboration trials.
+This is a full census of the pairing space.

 ## Key findings

 **1. Verifying is a harder job than solving: for the same model, on the same questions.**
 Averaged across the 15 models, standalone problem-solving accuracy was 36.4%, but accuracy when reviewing another model's answer dropped to 22.0% (paired t(14) = -3.20, p = 0.0065).
-This held for 12 of 15 models and wasn't explained by a simple ceiling effect — models with plenty of standalone headroom still degraded substantially when acting as verifiers.
+This held for 12 of 15 models and wasn't explained by a simple ceiling effect: models with plenty of standalone headroom still degraded substantially when acting as verifiers.

 Every collaboration trial was classified into one of four outcomes: the verifier echoed a correct answer, corrected an incorrect one, failed to correct an incorrect one, or overrode a correct answer with an incorrect one.
 Harmful overrides (10.4% of trials) slightly outnumbered helpful corrections (10.0%), which alone is enough to push average synergy negative before even accounting for the much larger "no help" category (57.2%).

 **2. Verifying accuracy, not standalone accuracy, predicts whether a verifier actually helps, and the relationship isn't a straight line.**
 This is the paper's central result.
 Regressing collaboration synergy on a verifier's *standalone* accuracy produces a weak, non-generalizing fit (R² = 0.030, leave-one-out cross-validation R² = -1.04 — worse than just predicting the mean).
 But regressing synergy on each verifier's *directly measured verifying* accuracy tells a very different story: a strong inverted-U relationship (quadratic coefficient = -5.93, p = 0.002, R² = 0.75, LOO-CV R² = 0.62), peaking around 27.5% verifying accuracy.
 Verifiers that are too weak add little value — but so, surprisingly, do verifiers that already solve the task well on their own.

 Because verifying accuracy and synergy are computed from overlapping data, this relationship could in principle be a statistical artifact rather than a real effect.
 That possibility is addressed directly with a split-half validation: verifying accuracy computed from a random half of each model's trials, synergy computed from the disjoint other half, repeated across 20 independent resamples.
-The inverted-U survives — the coefficient stays negative in all 20 splits and remains statistically significant in 19 of them.
+The inverted-U survives: the coefficient stays negative in all 20 splits and remains statistically significant in 19 of them.

 **3. The effect is concentrated in coding questions, not math, which runs against what prior literature would predict.**
 Splitting the analysis by domain, the inverted-U is strong and significant for coding questions alone (quadratic coefficient = -5.00, p = 0.042, R² = 0.80) but not significant for math questions (p = 0.061–0.082 depending on which models are included).
 This is somewhat counterintuitive: prior work generally finds math/logic tasks easier to verify than open-ended ones, which would predict the *opposite* pattern.
-The paper's working explanation is that code correctness is checkable against concrete unit tests, giving a sharper, less noisy outcome signal than exact-match scoring on multi-step math derivations — but this is flagged explicitly as a hypothesis for future work, not a settled mechanism.
+The paper's working explanation is that code correctness is checkable against concrete unit tests, giving a sharper, less noisy outcome signal than exact-match scoring on multi-step math derivations.
+This is flagged explicitly as a hypothesis for future work, not a settled mechanism.

 ## Why this matters practically